8 Cultivation Facility Design Tips for Indoor Growers

 This is a design feature that will:

-• Allow you to plan out your vegetation rooms much easier
+• Allows you to plan out your vegetation rooms much easier

 • Create more efficient drying and curing areas